Kazakhstan: Administrative divisions

-The cities of Almaty and Astana have status "state importance" and do not belong to any region.
-The city of Baikonur has a special status because it is being leased until 2050 to Russia for the Baikonur cosmodrome.
-In June 2018 the city of Shymkent became a "city of republican significance".
+The cities of Almaty, Astana and Shymkent have official status as cities of republican significance and do not belong to their surrounding regions.
+The city of Baikonur also has special status because it is being leased to Russia until 2050 for the Baikonur cosmodrome.
+Shymkent gained its status as a "city of republican significance" in June 2018.

 Each region is headed by an äkim (regional governor) appointed by the president.
-District äkimi are appointed by regional akims.
-Kazakhstan's government relocated its capital from Almaty, established under the Soviet Union, to Astana on 10 December 1997.
+District äkimi are appointed by regional äkims.
+On 10 December 1997, Kazakhstan's government relocated its capital from Almaty, established under the Soviet Union, to Astana.

 Municipal divisions

 Municipalities exist at each level of administrative division in Kazakhstan.
 Cities of republican, regional, and district significance are designated as urban inhabited localities; all others are designated rural.
 At the highest level are the cities of Almaty and Astana, which are classified as cities of republican significance on the administrative level equal to that of a region.
 At the intermediate level are cities of regional significance on the administrative level equal to that of a district.
 Cities of these two levels may be divided into city districts.
 At the lowest level are cities of district significance, and over two-thousand villages and rural settlements (aul) on the administrative level equal to that of rural districts.